| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 government through the efficient and effective use of Information and Communications

-2. Why should I as an LGU be concerned with E-commerce?
+Technology (ICT).Top 2.
+Why should I as an LGU be concerned with E-commerce?
+The national government and various other agencies of government,

 including and especially the LGUs are mandated under Republic Act no. 8972 to